 A colleague of mine recently gave some great tips on taking your email lists beyond the inbox which includes utilizing Google Ads Customer Match.
 Google just recently provided what may be an even more powerful targeting method by allowing advertisers to combine Customer Match with remarketing lists.
 Imagine the following scenario.
 A guest booked and stayed at your hotel last year for a nearby business conference.
 You have their email address from this booking.
 Now imagine that 10 months later this same guest is again looking to attend that same business conference.
 The guest performs a search on Google for hotels near the conference location, comes across your website, looks around, but decides to check out other options this year and goes back to Google to search again.
 If your email marketing and remarketing lists were working together, you could hyper target this guest when they started searching on Google for ulterior options and provide them with extremely customized ad copy (possibly introducing your brand new loyalty program), giving you another great chance to gain back that booking.

 I mentioned above that a consumer is likely to check out their options before booking a room at your hotel.
 They are just as likely to perform this search on a different device than the original search.
 Make sure you have a mobile specific targeting strategy that works for your hotel property.
 As of recently, both of the targeting methods listed above will now allow you to reach your customers and prospects across devices.
 And if you are going to go through the process of creating a mobile specific advertising strategy, please don’t neglect the most important piece, your website.
 Makes sure your site loads quickly, provides the info the customer is looking for and please, please don’t make the customer jump through hoops to book.

-Employing one or all of these Google AdWords travel tips should help stretch your advertising dollars by delivering a more targeted advertising program.
-Sign up for our blog or newsletter for more impactful tips to help take your travel and hospitality marketing to the next level.
+Employing one or all of these Google Ads travel tips should help stretch your advertising dollars by delivering a more targeted advertising program.